-A. I’m also fan of cheese fondue, also raclette and tartiflette 🙂 .
-On top of that, the tradition that whoever loses his bread cube in the fondue gets a forfeit is fun 🙂 I believe the french say “never throw cheese”.
-Although freezing some cheese will probably alter a bit its taste, especially if it has been cooked and melted, you can freeze your fondue cheese and reuse it in a short time frame (2 months), it will still be great !
+A. I'm also fan of cheese fondue, and for sure also raclette and tartiflette 🙂 .
+On top of that, the funny local tradition that whoever loses his bread cube in the fondue gets a forfeit is real fun and can entertain your dinner 🙂 I believe the french say "never throw cheese away".
+Although freezing some cheese will probably alter a bit its taste, especially when it has been cooked and melted, you can definitely freeze your fondue cheese and reuse it in a short time frame (2 months), it will still be great !

 To use frozen your frozen fondue, you can just put the bag under hot water to ease separating it from the cheese, then just drop your frozen cheeze directly in the hot white whine in the caquelon.
 Stir when it starts melting again.
 Enjoy, and watch your bred cube !

 Another solution is to use your fondue leftover the next day or the day after.
 Just keep it in the fridge.
 Try this recipe: put your fondue left over in a baking dish, add some sliced onions, and cover with peeled water cooked potato cubes on it.
 Put in the oven for 15mn.
 Serve with ham, smoked ham, bacon.